naga-framework/naga/README.md

 * Small codebase
 * Modulare components: [lang](https://github.com/naga-framework/naga_lang), [mail](https://github.com/naga-framework/naga_mail), [fcgi](https://github.com/naga-framework/naga_fcgi)
 * Easy extensible (you can use any cowboy handler you wrote)
+* Free to use any database layer you like.

 Exemples
 --------